-How can we help our six-year-old son, who we adopted, overcome his fears?
-He recently had a traumatic experience when he fell off a raft into the shallow water of the lake where he and his brother were playing.
-Now he says that he'll never go back in the water again.
-There's a part of me that thinks we need to get him back on the proverbial horse as soon as possible.
-At the same time, I'm keenly aware that he's had a long history of trauma and struggles with fear, and I wonder if that's the best approach for him.
-What do you think I should do?
+How can we help our 6-year-old son, who we adopted, overcome his fears?
+He recently fell off a raft into the shallow water of the lake where he and his brother were playing.
+Now he says that he'll never go in the water again.
+Part of me thinks we need to get him back in as soon as possible.
+But I wonder if that's the best approach because he's had a long history of trauma and struggles with fear.
+What should I do?

 You're right to think in terms of getting your son back into the water as soon as you can-you certainly don't want him to lose his love for this nurturing and stimulating type of play.
 But you're also to be commended on your sensitivity to his reaction.
 It's easy for parents to dismiss situations like this as silly or unimportant.
 But for many children who are adopted or have been in foster care that have known uncertain histories and troubled backgrounds, experiences of this kind can be a very "big deal" indeed.
 What's more, subsequent incidents of a similar nature will continue to be a "big deal" until these kids are helped to systematically work through their fears.

 There are several strategies that will assist your son in overcoming the trauma associated with this incident.
 First, encourage him to tell the story of what happened-over and over again if necessary.
 It might even be a good idea to go to a family friend's swimming pool or a public pool where he feels safe and let him narrate his experience there.
 We know that when children can give voice to their fears, they can begin to gain mastery over them.
 For many kids, this happens most easily in the context of movement-for example, while swimming, playing a card game, taking a walk, riding a bike, etc. You can also expedite the process by introducing a "distractor" of some kind, such as a meal or a snack.